Fundamentally, sports betting is gambling because you’re risking something of value to win something of equal or greater value.

 - Prize: The potential reward for winning.

-Why Sports Betting is Gambling
+Other Forms of Sports Betting Considered Gambling

 Is Sports Betting Skill-Based?